AD-Papers-Material/BART_SystReviewClassifier/Manuscript/Manuscript_Discussion.md

 with different modelling engines (Galar et al., 2011; Roshan & Asadi, 2020).
-Finally, ordering the records by query term frequency (simple query ordering) generate a far higher rate of relevant records in the initial training set (17.2%) compared to the overall data (0.11%), and this boosts the sensitivity of the model.
+Finally, ordering the records by query term frequency (simple query ordering) generates a far higher rate of relevant records in the initial training set (17.2%) compared to the overall data (0.11%), and this boosts the sensitivity of the model.

-One of the central innovations we introduced is the concept of “uncertainty zone,” which derives from the Bayesian foundation of the classification model.
-This construct guides the selection of the records to review, dynamically updating and shrinking after every CR iteration, as more uncertain predictions are evaluated (Suppl.
-Mat.
-S2 Fig. 1).
+One of the central innovations we introduced is the concept of “uncertainty zone,” whose implementation is possible thanks to the Bayesian foundation of the classification model.
+This construct guides the selection of the records to review, dynamically updating and shrinking after every CR iteration, as more uncertain predictions are evaluated (Supplemental Material S2 Fig. 1).
-This approach permits overcoming the limitations of active learning related to selecting a stopping rule which focus on hard thresholds or propose singular new items at each iteration instead of a batch (Laws & Schütze, 2008; Miwa et al., 2014; Zhu et al., 2010).
-Our algorithm instead requires more general parameters, like the PPD intervals based on which the uncertainty zone is built and the maximum number of iterations with no positive matches after which a session is concluded;
+This approach overcomes the usual requirement of dataset-specific hard thresholds in active machine learning, and also allows to review multiple items at once between iterations (Laws & Schütze, 2008; Miwa et al., 2014; Zhu et al., 2010).
+The parameters our algorithm needs are instead quite general and non task-specific, like the PPD intervals based on which the uncertainty zone is built ,and the maximum number of iterations with no positive matches after which a session is concluded;
-also, the hyperparamer evaluation shows that the algorithm is robust against variations in these parameters.
+the hyperparamer evaluation shows that the algorithm is robust against variations in these parameters and we expect the default values to preform well on most datasets.
 Since researchers are asked to review both records with a positive predicted label and those inside the uncertainty zone, this method can be considered as a unifying synthesis of the “certainty” and